hyperledger/indy-hipe/text/ssi-notation/README.md

 this notation should treat them as synonyms and stylistic choices only.

-The ABNF for long form is identical to short form, except that we are guaranteed that after the colon, we will wee at least two parties and one `+` character:
+The ABNF for long form is identical to short form, except that we are guaranteed that after the colon, we will see at least two parties and one `+` character:

   ```ABNF